roxanapaula23/greater-wms-automation-tests/README.md

 ## Description

 This repository contains automated tests written in **Java**, using **Selenium WebDriver** and **TestNG**.
-The tests are targeted at the [Warehouse Backend Application](https://github.com/your-org/warehouse-backend) and validate key workflows such as login, registration, and warehouse operations.
+The tests are targeted at the [Warehouse Web Application](https://github.com/roxanapaula23/greater-wms.git) and validate key workflows such as login, registration, and warehouse operations.

 ---